Updated on: 11/20/2019

 Once every four years, the American Society of Civil Engineers publishes an Infrastructure Report Card, grading national infrastructure categories on a scale from A to F. Consistently since 1998, America has earned an average of a D on infrastructure maintenance and improvements.
 The problem: America just isn’t investing in expensive and lengthy maintenance projects, and until it’s willing to do so, its infrastructure will keep crumbling.

-If you have been involved in a bridge accident, contact Davis Law Group.
+If you have been involved in an accident caused by a bridge collapse, contact Davis Law Group.